clowdr-app/clowdr/services/actions/README.md

    - **Quick setup**: Set all the environment variables related to AWS to `XXXX`.
 BCP: This will not actually work right now, but let's give it a try this way and see how much further we can get.
    - **Full Setup**: You will need the outputs from running the AWS CDK deployment. `ChimeActionsUserAccessKeyId`, `ChimeActionsUserSecretAccessKey`, and `ChimeNotificationsTopic` are found in the `Outputs` tab for the `<prefix>-chime` stack that was deployed in `us-east-1 (N. Virginia)`, and most of the rest of the `AWS_...` environment variable values come from the `Outputs` for the `<prefix>-main` stack deployed to the default region.

-Now return to the main README.
+You may now return to [Part 2 of the Vonage Setup](../../docs/video-service-setup.md#part-2-after-actions-service-setup).

 ## Production: Creating a Google Cloud project